-What are your favorite restaurants in the area?
+What are your favorite restaurants in the Stamford area?
 Your go-to places?

 I’ve never been a big partier but do enjoy a great bite to eat with an awesome atmosphere.
-My fave: Bodega Taco Bar in Darien!
+My favorite restaurant is Bodega Taco Bar in Darien!
 Besides that, my social life/career cross-pollinate quite a bit.
 Must-try studios/gyms with awesome communities: Forme Barre Fitness (I teach 8+ classes a week across their locations!), Greenwich CrossFit, Kaia Yoga, Chelsea Piers and Connecticut Power Yoga.

 How would you describe Stamford residents?

-What are some things you don’t like about Stamford?
+What are some things you don’t like about living in Stamford?

-Despite being a small city, there is still quite a bit of hustle and bustle—and traffic but you get that everywhere on I-95, right? 🙂
+Despite being a small city, there is still quite a bit of hustle and bustle in Stamford—and traffic but you get that everywhere on I-95, right? 🙂

 You are a personal trainer.
 Tell more about it.
 How did you get started?